 Foundation Degrees are an excellent stepping-stone for degree courses as they usually count towards the first year meaning that students may gain entry directly into the second year of a related degree course.
 Earn as you Learn Schemes Earn as you Learn Schemes provide young people with the opportunity to earn a salary as well as studying part time.
 These schemes are often delivered in partnership with businesses and Universities and/or Further and Higher Education Colleges, providing students with real world experience, a real salary and a degree qualification.
 They can also offer further financial advantages, as there are no tuition fees.
 Higher Level Apprenticeships (HLAs) As a work-based programme, a Higher-Level Apprenticeship enables you to 'earn while you learn' and to gain an internationally recognised academic or professional qualification.
 Higher Level Apprenticeships are designed to help those in work develop higher skill levels, awarding qualifications equivalent to the first stages of Higher Education.
 They are aimed at anyone who has completed A Levels (or equivalent) and is employed or about to take up employment as an apprentice with an NI based company.
 This new model for apprenticeships is appealing to employers too.
 Programmes align with the needs of businesses by meeting their growing demand for higher-level skills.
 Today, up skilling is the key to growing our local economy.
-Belfast Model School for Girls Post 16 Programme Routes Combined Learning Programmes to reach NEW Horizons 1 6-18/19 years ol d 18/19+ years old - range of providers OPTION A Advanced Programme Entry Requirements A minimum of 6 GCSEs at Grade C/4/L2 Pass or above including at least a C in English and/or Maths Completed over a maximum of 2 years 3x Level 3 subjects (AS/A2/BTEC/CTEC) Employment OPTION B STEPS Programme Entry Requirements A minimum of 5 GCSEs at Grade C/4/L2 Pass or above including at least a C in English Completed over a maximum of 2 years 2x Level 3 subjects (AS/A2/BTEC/CTEC) Foundation Degrees Further Training/Education OPTION C STEPS Programme Entry Requirements A minimum of 5 GCSEs at Grade C/4/L2 Pass or above including at least a C in English Completed over a maximum of 3 years - option to select a 3rd Level 3 subject in Year 2 3x Level 3 subjects (AS/A2/BTEC/CTEC) Higher Level Apprenticeship University Our expectation is that students will remain in school for the duration of their chosen programme, however this is dependant on successful completion of courses and fulfilment of specific requirements.
-Belfast Model School for Girls All Post 16 Programmes Subject Options Subject Options Art, Craft and Design (AQA) (A-Level) Business (Pearson BTEC) (Level 3) (National Extended Certificate) Children's Play, Learning and Development (Pearson BTEC) (Level 3) (National Extended Certificate) Digital Technology (CCEA) (A-level) English Literature (CCEA) (A-level) Geography (CCEA) (A-level) Health and Social Care (CCEA) (A-level) History (CCEA) (A-level) Hospitality (Pearson BTEC) (Level 3) (Subsidiary Diploma) IT (OCR) (Level 3) (Cambridge Technical) Life and Health Sciences Single Award (CCEA) (A-level) Life and Health Sciences Double Award (CCEA) (A-level) Performing Arts (CCEA) (A-level) Religious Studies (CCEA) (A-level) Sociology (WJEC) (A-level) Spanish (CCEA) (A-level) Sports and Physical Activity (OCR) (Level 3) (Cambridge Technical) Travel and Tourism (Pearson BTEC) (Level 3) National Extended Certificate) Art, Craft and Design (AQA) (GCE) .....
+Advanced Programme Entry Requirements 6 A-C including at least a C in English and/or Maths (25 points)

+3x Level 3 subjects (AS/A2/BTEC/CTEC)

+Employment

+Foundation Degrees

+Further Training/Education

+Higher Level Apprenticeship

+University

+Our expectation is that students will remain in school for the duration of their programme, however this is dependant on successful completion of courses and fulfilment of specific requirements

+Belfast Model School for Girls All Post 16 Programmes

+Subject Options

+Subject Options

+Art, Craft and Design (AQA) (A-Level)

+Business (Pearson BTEC) (Level 3) (National Extended Certificate)

+Children's Play, Learning and Development (Pearson BTEC) (Level 3) (National Extended Certificate)

+Digital Technology (CCEA) (A-level)

+English Literature (CCEA) (A-level)

+Geography (CCEA) (A-level)

+Health and Social Care (CCEA) (A-level)

+History (CCEA) (A-level)

+Hospitality (Pearson BTEC) (Level 3) (Subsidiary Diploma)

+IT (OCR) (Level 3) (Cambridge Technical)

+Life and Health Sciences Single Award (CCEA) (A-level)

+Life and Health Sciences Double Award (CCEA) (A-level)

+Performing Arts (CCEA) (A-level)

+Religious Studies (CCEA) (A-level)

+Sociology (WJEC) (A-level)

+Spanish (CCEA) (A-level)

+Sports and Physical Activity (OCR) (Level 3) (Cambridge Technical)

+Travel and Tourism (Pearson BTEC) (Level 3) National Extended Certificate)

+Art, Craft and Design (AQA) (GCE)

+.....